nelvadas/graalvm-serverless/2/README.md

 ### Invoke the function

- Inspect the function to confirm the changes
+ Inspect the function to confirm the details

 ```sh
 $ fn inspect function graal-fn-demo fibonaccinative